stier-lab/Policies/Code_of_conduct.md

 ***Participants asked to stop any harassing or discriminatory behavior are expected to comply immediately.***

-Members of the community who violate these rules - no matter how much they have contributed to the Bahlai lab, or how specialised their skill set - will be approached by Adrian Stier.
+Members of the community who violate these rules - no matter how much they have contributed to the Stier lab, or how specialised their skill set - will be approached by Adrian Stier.
 If inappropriate behaviour persists after a discussion with Adrian, the issue will be escalated according to procedures laid out by the relevant entities in UC Santa Barbara's [Division of Diversity, Equity & Inclusion](https://oeosh.ucsb.edu/titleix/discrimination)

 **To report an issue** please contact [Adrian Stier](https://github.com/adrianstier).
 All communication will be treated as confidential.